 Because clients remain fully clothed and a chair massage session takes less time and less cost than full table massage, it has become a popular way to offer the benefits of professional massage to the general public.
 As an employee benefit, it has a positive effect on office morale.

-Even 15 minutes of massage to the neck, back, arms and hands can improve circulation, restoring energy levels and helping keep the body injury free.
+A short, 15 minute massage to the upper body and hands will boost circulation, increase energy levels and help prevent problems.
 Chair massage corrects the circulatory problems that go with office work, and provides a welcome break for employees.
 Just sitting in a massage chair opens up the back muscles, relieves strain on the neck and provides a break for the eyes.

 Event Planners, Exhibitors, Show Management, Concierges, Human Resource Departments, Individuals, and Corporations.